Lophelia II 2009: Deepwater Coral Expedition: Reefs, Rigs, and Wrecks

 camera icon Includes Video

-September 1 LogSeptember 1 Log Cold-water stony corals, such as Lophelia pertusa, use a form of calcium carbonate called aragonite (think of a substance similar to chalk) to make their skeletons.
+September 1 LogSeptember 1 Cold-water stony corals, such as Lophelia pertusa, use a form of calcium carbonate called aragonite (think of a substance similar to chalk) to make their skeletons.

-August 27 Log August 27 Log Maintaining a world-class vessel with such a diverse mission requires a highly skilled and well-trained crew consisting of a cadre of talented individuals.
+August 27 Log August 27 Maintaining a world-class vessel with such a diverse mission requires a highly skilled and well-trained crew consisting of a cadre of talented individuals.

-August 25 Log August 25 Log The Gulf of Mexico has many active natural oil and gas seafloor seeps.
-The same deep, organic-rich formations of rock from which oil companies drill and produce hydrocarbons are also “feeding” these seafloor seeps. camera icon Includes Video
+August 25 Log August 25 There are many active, natural oil and gas seafloor seeps in the Gulf of Mexico.
+The same, deep, organic-rich formations of rock that oil companies drill are also “feeding” these seafloor seeps. camera icon Includes Video